johnparente97/Module_13_Challenge/README.md

 7. Model Evaluation: The performance of both models is compared, and the model with the higher accuracy score is identified.
 The results are documented in a markdown cell.

 ## Findings
-Based on the evaluation, the Random Forest Classifier model performed better than the Logistic Regression model.
-The Random Forest Classifier achieved a higher accuracy score, indicating its effectiveness in predicting spam emails.
-This finding aligns with the initial prediction made in the project.

-Overall, this project demonstrates the application of machine learning algorithms in building a spam detector and highlights the superior performance of the Random Forest Classifier model in this context.

 ## Resources
 OSU Bootcamp Starter Files